-Beginning at a point the intersection of the western line of Ra-Iroad Avenue East with the eastern United States channel line of the Harlem river) distant 6,149 75-100 feet easter?
-I from the eastern line of Tenth avenue, measured at right angles to the same from a point distant 6,336 72-100 feet southerly from the southeastern corner of One Hundred and Fifty-fifth street and Tenth avenue, and running:
+Beginning at a point 'the intersection of the western line of Railroad Avenue East with the eastern United States channel line of the Harlem river) distant 6,140 75-100 feet easterly from the eastern line of Tenth avenue, measured at right angles to the same from a point distant 6,336 72-100 feet southerly from the southeastern corner of One Hundred and Fifty-fifth street and Tenth avenue, and running:

-5,330 72-100 feet southerly from the southeastern corner of One Hundred and Fifty-fifth street and Tenth avenue, and running:
+5,330 72 to the test solution in the summater of the Hundred and Fifty-fith street and Tenth avenue, and running:

-1. Thence northeasterly on a line whose direction is 15° 37' 23'' east of that of the eastern line of Tenth avenue for 89.32-100 feet.
+1. Thence northeasterly on a line whose direction is 15° 37' 23'' east of that of the eastern line of Tenth avenue for 830 32-100 feet.